Skip to main content

 NEXT_PUBLIC_WORDPRESS_URL=https://faustexample.wpengine.com

-# Plugin secret found in WordPress Settings->Headless
+# Plugin secret found in WordPress Settings->Faust

 Update the NEXT_PUBLIC_WORDPRESS_URL value with your WordPress site URL (be sure to include http:// or https://).

-Additionally, update the FAUST_SECRET_KEY value with the secret key found in Settings → Faust in your WordPress admin area to support previews.
+Additionally, update the FAUST_SECRET_KEY value with the Secret Key found in Settings → Faust in your WordPress admin area to support previews.

-The FaustWP WordPress admin interface with a red rectangle around the Secret Key field
+The FaustWP WordPress admin interface with a red rectangle around the Secret Key field.

-Note for Atlas Users: if deploying from the Atlas portal using your own repository without beginning with a blueprint, you will need to set your environment variables manually.
+If deploying from the Atlas portal using your own repository without beginning with a blueprint, you will need to set your environment variables manually.
 Learn how by taking a look at our FAQs.

 Set your Front-end Site URL